 You must complete steps 1-5 (below) during your first year.
 Step 7 represents the final major requirement of the degree.
-There is a deadline of March 1 for students entering in fall, and November 1 for students entering in spring for the Master's Committee selection, for oral examinations, plan of study and submission of the thesis proposal.
+There is a deadline of April 15 for students entering in fall, and Nov.
+15 for students entering in spring for the Master's Committee selection, for oral examinations, plan of study and submission of the thesis proposal.
 Notifications and submissions are to be made to the graduate program coordinator and Office of Graduate Services.
+If you are unable to meet the deadlines, an appeal with a revised timeline from your major professor must be submitted to the graduate program coordinator for review and approval by the Graduate Committee.